 3.1 Shooting percentage

-In comparison to Kinetin, BAP consistently yielded superior results in terms of shoot regeneration percentage (Fig. 1).
-The results were better in media added with Kinetin at concentrations of 0.5, 1.0, and 1.5 mgL-1 than in control (Table 1), although there was less regeneration than in BAP treatment.
-The significantly highest rate of shoot regeneration, reaching 71.02%, was observed when using treatment combination of BAP 1.0 mgL-1 + GA3 0.5 mgL-1.
+In comparison to kinetin, BAP consistently yielded superior results in terms of shoot regeneration percentage (Fig. 1).
+The results were better in media added with kinetin at concentrations of 0.5, 1.0, and 1.5 mg/L than in the control (Table 1), although there was less regeneration than in BAP treatment.
+The significantly highest rate of shoot regeneration, reaching 71.02%, was observed when using the treatment combination of BAP 1.0 mgL⁻¹ + GA₃ 0.5 mgL-1.
 Effectiveness of BAP in promoting shoot development may be attributed to the plant tissues' enhanced capacity to metabolize BAP in comparison to other synthetic growth regulators.
 Alternatively, it could be linked to BAP's potential to stimulate the production of natural hormones like zeatin within the plant tissues (Malik et al., 2005).
-The application of cytokinin can induce cell division (mitosis division) in internal meristem which stimulates the development of transportation tissues on lateral shoots, so that the lateral shoots can attain the energy resulted from metabolism process (Taiz and Zeiger, 2002).
+The application of cytokinin can induce cell division (mitosis division) in internal meristem, which stimulates the development of transportation tissues on lateral shoots so that the lateral shoots can attain the energy resulting from the metabolism process (Taiz and Zeiger, 2002).